 Unless they are 'screened out' following this initial prioritisation process, policies will be required to undergo a full EqIA, which will determine whether any adverse impacts on protected groups of people have been identified.
+Refer to the guidance notes on when an equality screening should happen, and some initial principles to bear in mind when getting started.

-No new or revised policy can be approved unless an equality screening and (if required) a full EqIA has taken place.
+No new or revised policy can be approved unless an equality screening and - if required - a full EqIA has taken place.